 Irrigation system costs are highly variable at this point in time due to rapid fluctuations in material and energy costs.
 Cost estimates for the 125 acre CP system and the 155 acre SDI system are provided on the current version of the spreadsheet template based on discussions with dealers and O'Brien et al. (2011), but since this is the overall basis of the comparison, it is recommended that the user apply his own estimates for his conditions.
 In the base analyses, the life for the two systems is assumed to be 25 and 22 years for the CP and SDI systems, respectively.
 No salvage value was assumed for either system.
 This assumption of no salvage value may be inaccurate, as both systems might have a few components that may be reusable or available for resale at the end of the system life.
 However, with relatively long depreciation periods of 22 and 25 years and typical financial interest rates, the zero salvage value is a very minor issue in the analysis.
 System life is a very important factor in the overall analyses.
 However, the life of the SDI system is of much greater economic importance in analysis than a similar life for the CP system because of the much greater system costs for SDI.
-Increasing the System life from 22 to 25 years.
+Increasing the system life from 22 to 25 years for SDI would have a much greater economic effect than increasing the CP life from 22 to 25 years.